 In general, a vehicle inspection at Midas takes between 30 and 90 minutes — not including time for any necessary repairs.
 In most cases, repairs can be done at Midas the same day.

-Walk-in appointments may be available or you can make an appointment at your nearest Midas.
+Walk-in appointments may be available, or you can make an appointment at your nearest Midas.
 Keep in mind, some Midas locations only offer inspections on certain days of the week.
-Once the vehicle passes inspection, Midas will provide any necessary documentation.
-Some states require a certificate be kept in the vehicle, while others require an official state inspection sticker be displayed on the windshield.
+Once your vehicle passes inspection, Midas will provide any necessary documentation.
+Some states require a certificate to be kept in the vehicle, while others require an official state inspection sticker to be displayed on the windshield.
 Some Midas locations will forward documentation to your state Department of Motor Vehicles.

-While only some Midas locations do state inspections, you can ask for a courtesy check at any Midas.
+While only some Midas locations do state inspections, you can ask for a courtesy check at any Midas — even those in states that do not require regular inspections.
 Courtesy checks are free with any maintenance or repair service.
 A Midas courtesy check includes visually inspecting the vehicle for any issues that may need repair now or in the near future.